The Federation of North WalshamInfant and Junior Schools

 Good attendance doesn’t just involve being present in school – it also involves punctuality.
 You also have a responsibility to ensure that your child arrives to school on time and stays in school during the day.

-The doors open at 8.35am for the Juniors and 8.45am for the Infants, so pupils are expected to be in their classrooms at 8.45am in the Juniors and 8.55am in the Infants every day.
+The doors open at 8.30am, so pupils are expected to be in their classrooms at 8.45am every day.
 Pupils arriving more than ten minutes after the registers opened will be marked as ‘late before the register closed’.

-If pupils are not in their classrooms by 8.55am in the Juniors and 9.05am in the Infants, they receive a late mark- this is and unauthorised absence.
+If pupils are not in their classrooms by 8.55am, they receive a late mark- this is and unauthorised absence

 If the school believes a pupil is truanting, immediate action will be taken – this can escalate to penalty notices.